 To fight means to strive or contend for victory, in battle or in single combat; to attempt to defeat, subdue, or destroy an enemy, either by blows or weapons.

-When a boxer gets in the ring, he ain’t there to lose.
+When a boxer gets in the ring, he’s not there to lose.
 He’s going for blood to win the fight!

 Why am I talking about all this fighting?
 Because we have a very real opponent in this ring called LIFE, who’s already throwing punches.
 And we need to be ready to hit back and not get sucker punched.

 Right now families are under a sneak attack.
-So busy with life that we don’t see the enemy’s strike coming right at us.
+Meanwhile we’re so busy with life that we don’t see the enemy’s strike coming right at us.